LiveHelperChat/doc/docs/canned.md

 Canned messages purpose is to provide prepared answers for standard questions.
 Canned messages can be found at

-> System configuration -> Canned messages
+> System configuration -> Live help configuration -> Canned messages

 ## Usage